-- positive: when you have completed 3 modules or more of the first academic year;
+- positive: when you have completed 45 credits or more of the first academic year;

-- negative: when you have completed 2 modules or less.
+- negative: when you have completed less than 45 credits.

 The programme board can decide to defer the final recommendation to the second academic year, for instance due to a study switch or personal circumstances.

 Some educational programmes have set additional requirements within the binding recommendation.
 These are laid down in the programme-specific appendix to the Education and Examination Regulations (OER) of your programme.

 - Notification: report to your study adviser as early as possible when your study is or might be delayed.
 If possible, a study plan will be drawn up.
 This study plan will be included in your BSA file.

 - Assessment after module 1: in consultation with your study adviser, you can apply at an early stage for an assessment of your circumstances by the Committee Personal Circumstances (CPO).
 This is only done in cases for which non-assessment can have a negative influence on your personal situation.

 - Assessment in regular cases: you should apply for an assessment (in consultation with your study adviser) when you cannot meet the BSA standard.
 Submit the application before 30 June of the concerning academic year.
 Depending on the circumstances, the application should be substantiated with supporting documents such as:

 - Illness, disability/impairment: a certificate from your doctor or psychologist indicating the degree to which the study progress has been impeded and an estimate of the expected duration.
 You may also contact the campus General Practitioner for this certificate.
 If needed use the standard model for a medical form.